DSEBench: A Test Collection for Explainable Dataset Search with Examples: Evaluation of DSE

 \subsection{Training, Validation, and Test Sets}

-Recall that DSEBench provides 141~test cases and 5,699~training cases for DSE.
-To ensure future evaluation results are comparable to each other, we provide two official training-validation-test splits. \begin{itemize} \item \textbf{Five-Fold Split:} We randomly partitioned 141~test cases into five nearly equal-sized folds to support five-fold cross-validation.
-Three folds are used as training data, one fold is retained as validation data, and the remaining one fold is used to test the model.
-The performance of the model on the test set is averaged over five runs. \item \textbf{Annotator Split.} We divided 5,699~training cases into 80\%~as training data and 20\%~as validation data.
-The 141~test cases are used to test the model. \end{itemize}
+DSEBench provides 141~test cases and 5,699~training cases.
+To ensure comparability, we provide two official splits: \begin{itemize} \item \textbf{Five-Fold Split:} We randomly partitioned 141~test cases into five nearly equal-sized folds for cross-validation (3/1/1 for training/validation/test).
+Performance should be averaged over five runs. \item \textbf{Annotator Split:} We divided the 5,699~training cases into~80\% for training and~20\% for validation, using the 141~test cases strictly for testing. \end{itemize}